 UWTSD provides a comprehensive and expert support service for every step of your UK study visa application

-If you are a citizen of a country that is not part of the European Economic Area or Switzerland, it is likely that you will require a visa to enter the UK to study.
-The type of visa you need to apply for will depend on your individual circumstances, including the length and level of your proposed course of study.
+The type of visa for which you need to apply will depend on your individual circumstances, including the length and level of your proposed course of study.

-The UK Visas and Immigration (UKVI) Website willl tell you if you need a visa to study in the UK with UWTSD and, if so, what type of visa you should apply for.
+The UK Visas and Immigration (UKVI) Website will tell you if you need a visa to study in the UK with UWTSD.

 Once your application is accepted, you will then be given detailed guidance and support for your visa application.

-However, if you require a Tier 4 (General) visa for your studies (the most common visa type for students), you may be able to change (switch) to a this visa if you’re in the UK under any of the following visas or schemes:
+However, if you require a Student Route visa for your studies (the most common visa type for students), you may be able to change (switch) to this visa if you’re in the UK already.
+For further information please contact email@example.com

 You will need to pay a visa application fee and the prices for these are given on the UKVI's website for each type of visa.